fuse-box/fuse-box/docs/monorepo.md

 In order to achieve that, you can add `local:main` field to your `package,json`.

-This field will be read if:

-- The folder isn't located in `node_modules`
+This field will be read if The folder isn't located in `node_modules` otherwise `local:main` will be ignored
-- You are running `runDev` (development mode)

-`local:main` will be ignored otherwise if the above conditions aren't met

 ### But why really?

 FuseBox treats your **scoped** packages as actual directories, not packages.
 Since every single package contains `package.json` with `main` or `module` fields pointed to the dist - that will prevent FuseBox from picking up the changes and getting the correct entry points during development.
 We fix it by making it believe that we are dealing with a project.

 All is left is to configure `paths`